As it’s that dreadful time of year again, I have dusted off this letter to Father Christmas. Bah humbug!

 However, despite the undeniable artificiality of the tree, the cat now thinks that the living room is a garden.
 In that the cat also thinks that a garden is a toilet, this is far from ideal.
 As a result, the cat and I do not get on well at Christmas.

-Because at Christmas, Santa, the world goes completely crazy.
+At Christmas, the world goes completely crazy.

-For instance, why is it that at Christmas, we can never get enough satsumas?
+Why is it that at Christmas, we can never get enough satsumas?
 At any other time of year, no one gives a stuff about these crappy, nondescript citrus fruits but at this time year, the entire country starts buying huge orange string bags full of the bloody things as if our very lives depend on it.
 Why?

 The same goes for mulled wine.
 11 months of the year and we’re content to drink our plonk chilled or at room temperature.
 December arrives and suddenly, we’re boiling it up and sticking cloves and cinnamon sticks in it.
 And you know what?
 It’s bloody disgusting.
 It’s like drinking hot Pot Pourri.